- Kids Characters

 - Venue Partners

 Today is National Dance Like a Chicken Day!
 Although we may not like to admit it, we all have rocked the Chicken Dance at least once or twice in our lives.
-This silly dance is a perennial favorite at birthday parties, bat mitzvahs, weddings, and other family gatherings.
+This goofy dance is a popular favorite at kids birthday parties, bat mitzvahs, weddings, and beyond.

-A Swiss accordion player named Werner Thomas wrote the melody for the Chicken Dance song in the late 1950s.
+Werner Thomas, a Swiss accordion player, wrote the basic melody for the Chicken Dance song in the late 1950s.
 In 1963, he began performing it at his restaurant.
-The people who bravely stood up and danced along to the tune often used sporadic movements that reminded Thomas of ducks and chickens.
-By the time the Chicken Dance arrived in America in the 1970s, it had acquired set choreography with repetitive beak, wing, and tail motions.
+The people who bravely stood up and danced along often used sporadic movements that reminded Thomas of ducks and chickens.
+By the time the Chicken Dance arrived in America in the 1970s, it had transformed into a set of movements with repeated "beak", "wing", and "tail" movements.

-Today, the Chicken Dance has earned a permanent place in the pantheon of cheesy party dances.
-Other favorites include the Hokey Pokey, the Electric Slide, and the Macarena.
+Today, the Chicken Dance has earned a fond place in the playlist of cheesy party dance songs.
+Other favorites typically include the Hokey Pokey, the Electric Slide, and the Macarena.
 To celebrate National Dance Like a Chicken Day, turn on this familiar tune and dance like a chicken!